 Germany is a beautiful country with fabulous landscapes, forests, rivers, mountains, and a rich history.
-During your tour of Germany with your Germany Visa, you may hear of Spreewald.
+During your tour of Germany with your Germany Visa, you may hear of Spreewald, a beautiful place to visit in Germany.
 Spreewald means forest along the river Spree.
 Your interest is piqued and you decide to visit this place that is famous for its gherkins.

 From Berlin Central Station, travel by train for an hour and you reach Lübbenau.
 Lübbenau lies in the UNESCO Spreewald Biosphere Reserve.
 The biggest town in the Spreewald is Lübben.
 Spreewald is a wonderful place to explore via the many canals.
 Lehde is called the “Venice of the Spreewald”.
 As you tour Spreewald, the “green lung” of Brandenburg, discover an insight into the diverse culture the Sorbs brought with them to the Spreewald.
 Enjoy exploring the following places in Spreewald.

 Lübbenau is part of the Upper Spreewald-Lausitz district and lies in the Spreewald Biosphere Reserve.
 The port of Lubbenau is a good starting point for boat trips into the Spreewald.
-Go on a guided tour through the historical town, Lübbenau Castle, and the Castle Park.
+Go on a guided tour through the historical town, Lübbenau Castle (one of the beautiful castles in Germany), and the Castle Park.
 Stroll Lübbenau’s famous Gherkin Mile and sample their wares.
 The punt tours will introduce you in a traditional way across the waterways and take you to the picturesque villages of Lehde and Leipe.